TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ComposerJson.rst

 (*required*)

-..  versionchanged:: 12.4
-    Extensions in Composer-based installations are installed into the :file:`vendor/` folder.

 Use `typo3-cms-extension` for third-party extensions.
 The :file:`Resources/Public/` folder will be symlinked into the :ref:`_assets/ <directory-public-assets>` folder of your web root.